Auto-Mech/autofile/docs/index.rst

     >>> tfs[-1].file.energy.exists(['b3lyp', '6-31g*', 'U'])
     False

-Notice that we need the same three specifiers!
+Notice that we need the same three locators!
 The argument doesn't change.

 Let's write a made-up energy value to the file.